Invoice Processing Can Be Cheaper: The TCO of Invoice Data Capture (Part 1)

 In this series, we focus on everyone’s favorite subject: the cost.
 Because one way or another, the more business a company does, the more invoices its Accounts Payable will eventually deal with.
 We unwrap the real Total Cost of Ownership of three basic approaches to data entry – a manual process, a template-based OCR solution, and AI-based cognitive data capture.
-But it’s not just about a particular pricetag.
-We are going to unravel an analytical framework that you can take and apply on your business next.
+But it’s not just about a particular price tag.
+We will unravel an analytical framework that you can take and apply to your business.

-None of us enjoys the routine aspect of AP (Accounts Payable) operations.
-Pushing invoices around, entering data to internal systems, gathering approvals and getting payments done.
-It creates little value, but is essential nevertheless.
+None of us enjoys the routine aspect of AP (accounts payable) operations.
+Pushing invoices around, entering data into internal systems, gathering approvals, and completing payments.
+It creates little value but is essential nevertheless.
 It is “just a cost center”, but the costs can be cut.
 Its operation is a fixed process, but the process can be optimized.

-With modern technology like Artificial Intelligence and Robotic Process Automation, the AP department can be completely transformed.
+With modern technology like AI (artificial intelligence) and RPA (robotic process automation), the AP department can be completely transformed.
 New approaches can turn around all activities, process by process.
 This improves nebulous qualities like flexibility and transparency, but also very down-to-earth ones – a bill’s time-to-process, staffing issues, and of course the cost.

-In this post, we are going to focus on the manual data entry aspect of the AP process.
-This is the least productive cog in the wheel, ripe for automation, that can, however, absorb some of the biggest costs in the department.
+In this blog, we are going to focus on the manual data entry aspect of the AP process.
+This is the least productive cog in the wheel and is ripe for automation, which can, however, absorb some of the biggest costs in the department.